 How Do You Find Balance?

 Here's the thing.
 The consistency with which you work out depends on a lot of factors.
 According to Jacqueline Kasen, body architect at Anatomy in Miami Beach, "There truly isn't an exact answer on how many times each week someone should or shouldn't be working out.
-It all depends on the person's goals and what they are looking for to achieve.
+It all depends on the person's goals, current level of fitness, and what they are looking to achieve.
 The workout should be personalized specifically to their goals and what they are looking to gain within their workouts.
 Everyone is different."
 Clearly, someone who is training for a marathon will exercise with a different consistency than someone who runs two miles every now and then to stay in shape.
 In general, the loftier your goal, the more consistent you have to be.

 Aside from your specific goals, the consistency with which you should work out depends on the type of workout itself.
 Take it from Christine Bullock, fitness and lifestyle expert, creator of Evolution 20 and Super Shred, and co-creator of Kayo Better Body Care.
 "If you perform strength training by splitting muscle groups per session, such as arms and shoulders Monday with legs on Tuesday, you can get away with training five to six days in a row.
 This is because you're inherently giving your muscle groups a day off while working the other muscle groups."
 Things change, though, if you're a runner, biker, or cardio lover.
 "If you enjoy high-intensity and cardio training, these typically work all the major muscle groups of the body and require more days off depending on the intensity of the workout," she says.
 "Try to limit yourself to performing intense full-body workouts to every other day.
 This doesn't apply to a slow run or lighter cardiovascular activity.
 Your cardiovascular system doesn't need extended recovery time like your muscles do."

 Rest and recovery are essential to ensure your glycogen levels have time to replenish to prevent muscle fatigue.